hotelzululima/firmwared-manifest/README.md

         PONG

 Firmwared just said it was alive.
+*fdc* is a lightweight client for firmwared.
+For that reason, using *fdc* requires that firmwared is running.
 We need now to prepare a firmware (a rootfs), which we will instanciate later.
 An example minimal rootfs, with an adb server, is provided for testing: